What are your plans after graduation?

 If you are a high school student, this question is familiar.
 Whether you have considered going to college, beginning post-secondary training, or getting an internship, your ultimate goal is to pursue a career.
 But how do you know which career path will be the right fit for you?

 High school is an optimal time to start developing career awareness to discover your career options.
-To begin, participating in work-based learning opportunities like job shadows will allow you to gain insight about specific careers and help you set realistic career goals for yourself.
+To begin, participating in work-based learning opportunities like job shadows will allow you to gain insight into specific careers and help you set realistic career goals for yourself.

 Can I visualize myself in this role?
 Do I want to take the next steps towards pursuing this career?
 A job shadow will answer this and more!